ibm-cloud-architecture/governed-ml-ops/README.md

   <br>
     <i> Role </i>: This step needs to be executed by `ModelMonitor`

    - 7.c.1.
-Log into Openpages as Model Monitor, navigate to the tasks section and click on the model number obtained from Model Governance Initiation module.
+Log into Openpages as Model Monitor, navigate to the tasks section and click on the model name obtained from Model Governance Initiation module.

    - 7.c.2.
 Click on `Model Deployment` view, fill out the necessary/key fields.
       - Wrapper Function Endpoint: Enter the Endpoint URL that you can retreieve from production deployment space.